Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

-Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -0.42 compared to its previous closing price of 105.70.
-Despite this, the company has seen a fall of -0.50% in its stock price over the last five trading days.
+Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -2.32 compared to its previous closing price of 103.09.
+However, the company has seen a -1.79% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Digital Realty Trust Inc. (NYSE: DLR) Right Now?